Border Patrol arrests group of 376 in Arizona desert

 SAN LUIS, Ariz.
-(AP) — The Border Patrol says it arrested a group of 376 Central Americans in southwest Arizona, the vast majority of them families who used short holes dug under a barrier to cross the border.
+(AP) — A group of 376 Central Americans was arrested in southwest Arizona, the vast majority of them families who used short, shallow holes dug under a barrier to cross the border, authorities said Friday.

-The agency said Friday that the group dug under a steel barrier in seven spots about 10 miles (16 kilometers) east of a border crossing in San Luis and made no effort to elude authorities before they were arrested.
+The group dug under a steel barrier in seven spots about 10 miles (16 kilometers) east of a border crossing in San Luis and made no effort to elude immigration agents.
+They included 176 children.

 The unusually large group was almost entirely from Guatemala.
 They were taken to Yuma after entering the country on Monday.